threefoldtech/home/wiki/products/v3/tfgrid_3_6.md

 ## TFTShop (GetTFT) v1.1.1

-- Better usability and user experience through the app workflow improvements as well as
+- Better usability and user experience through the app workflow improvements
 - Improved design and interface, look and feel, such as Improvement on TFT purchase flows on all BTC-TFT, and FIAT-TFT transactions

 ## TFGrid Proxy v1.5.0